cloudera-cemea/cdw-vhol-oct2024/README.md

 delete from flights_ice where dayofmonth = 6;
 ```

-The deleted rows are marked into files and let's the rows in the original data file or in other words the delete rows are not removed from the data files.
+The deleted rows are marked into files and keeps the rows in the original data file or in other words the delete rows are not removed from the data files.
 Let's see how many physical files we have:

 ```sql
 /*